Tactical Combat Missions (Apocalypse)

 - Blow up... everything!

-A raid of a hostile organisation is dangerous.
+A raid of an organisation is dangerous.
 The real objective of raiding anyone is theft of those spawned items!

-- Non-hostiles may accidently damage their building with explosives, and that building damage is always blamed on X-Com!
+- Non-hostiles may accidently damage their building with explosives, and that building damage is always blamed on X-Com but since your object is to destroy the internals and kill everyone, their attitude at raid conclusion will be hostile regardless.

-- Along with item placements, security may carry more of what you need.
+- Along with item placements, defence forces may carry more of what you need.

 - Using mind control allows underhanded subversive actions.